morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/1-chess-ratings-correlation.md

-# First article about api calls and storage inside MySQL database
+# Building a dataset to explore correlation between official and online chess ratings

 --------------------------------------